karat0000/Secure_Bank_System/README.md

 ## Description

-This project is aimed at [briefly describe the purpose of the project].
-It utilizes [mention the technologies or frameworks used, e.g., Django, React, Firebase] for backend, frontend, and database management.
-The project enables users to [briefly describe the main functionalities or features of the project].
+This project is aimed at creating a Bank website.
+It utilizes  Django, React, and Firebase for backend, frontend, and database management.
+The project enables users to transfer money for users and create bills.

 ## Table of Contents